The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• Australian founded and Lion owned,
+• Australian founded, Lion owned

-• Crisp and full of flavour.
+• Crisp & full of flavour

 James Squire took their sweet time entering this increasingly lucrative alcohol-free market, but the arrival of James Squire Zero has proven that patience sometimes pays off.
-It’s a bit harder for brewers to produce a non-alcoholic lager, but James Squire has landed on a winner with a well-rounded palate made up of sweet grainy malts and low and light bitterness.
+While it’s a bit harder for brewers to produce a non-alcoholic lager, James Squire has landed on a winner with a well-rounded palate made up of sweet grainy malts and low bitterness.
+The full-textured mouthfeel is reminiscent of a traditional lager, which is quite extraordinary given there have been many attempts at zero-alcohol lagers that don’t even warrant a mention.
+James Squire Zero may just knock James Squire Ginger Beer off the perch when it comes to alternatives from the iconic brewer.

 Erdinger Weißbrau